What to do when a lead calls about a house that is pending or you’re not the listing agent

 Author:

 Through his speaking, podcast, and Youtube channel John inspires and coaches real estate agents to create greater levels of freedom by building, growing, and scaling their businesses and teams.
 His primary focus is on creating a wow culture that humanizes, surprises, and delights customers thereby creating a wealth of repeat and referral business.
-John runs several top real estate teams in multiple states and is based in San Diego, California.
+John has sold more than a billion dollars worth of real estate and runs several top real estate teams in multiple states and is based in San Diego, California.

 John Gluch.